wolfwfr/vimatrix.nvim/README.md

 ### Terminal and Command-Line windows

-By default, the screensaver functionality is blocked when the active buffer is an open terminal or command-line window.
+By default, the screensaver functionality is blocked when switching to `TERMINAL` or `COMMAND` mode.

 This can be undone by setting the `auto_activation.screensaver.block_on_term` and/or `.block_on_cmd_line` to false.
 However, do be aware of the following,